• Features

 Image via Android Phone

-If the default messaging app on your Android doesn’t have a built-in GIF option or if you prefer more customization, you can use a third-party keyboard like Gboard.
+If the default messaging app on your Android doesn’t have a built-in GIF option or if you want more customization, you can use a third-party keyboard like Gboard.

-Here’s how to add GIF to a text on Android using Gboard:
+Here’s how to attach a GIF to a text on Android using Gboard:

 1. Download Gboard from the Google Play Store